Pacific Press Publishing Association: Establishment in California

+Move to Idaho

 By the early 1980s, the cost-of-living index in the densely populated San Francisco Bay area made it almost impossible for young families to work at the plant.
 This, among other reasons, made it expedient to move the plant from Mountain View.
 In 1983, the Board of Trustees, along with the General Conference Committee voted that the plant be sold and a move made to another area.
 Nampa, Idaho, was chosen as the location for the new plant.
 The new building contained 180780 sqft of floor space.
 Relocation to Idaho began in June 1984 and was completed in the late winter of 1984-85.

 The move to Idaho was an advantageous one.
 From the humble beginning in 1874 when the first Signs of the Times was issued, with Elder James White editing the paper, setting the type, and printing the pages, and with his son as a delivery boy, the institution has grown to become the employer of over 250 workers at a plant larger than three football fields and generating an annual income of over $40 million.
 Pacific Press is the largest bulk mailer in Idaho.

 In 1994, Pacific Press began management of literature evangelist work with the establishment of the HHES (Home Health Education Services) Division.
 Currently, the HHES manages literature evangelist programs for Pacific Union, North Pacific Union, and Mid America Union.